The elitism of a new mission?

 Of course in some ways all higher education institutions are about nurturing an elite – in this case an elite of thought, analysis, scholarship and learning.
 Education is about bringing out the best in people and ideas, for the benefit of society.
 Nor is there anything wrong with universities wanting to be the very best; intellectual competition is often good.
 But what we are getting is the culture of the club: the idea that your associations need to smell of exclusivity.
 And however much this is presented as intellectual excellence, it is going to be affected by thoughts of social elitism, even if that was never intended.

 Of course universities need to collaborate and to find like-minded partners.
 But in the end, that is a different game.
 Finding a club, enticing though it may seem at times, is an ambition that will always place the ultimate mission of academic excellence in its real essence at risk.
-It should be pursued with a great deal of reluctance.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+It should be pursued with a great deal of reluctance.higher education, university comment below, or link to this permanent URL from your own site.